Fraunhofer-ITMP/kgg/README.md

 #### 4. Visualize a sub-graph of random 250 edges.

-*Note: Please avoid visualizing entire KG in Jupyter Notebook.
+*Note: Please avoid visualizing entire KG in IPython Notebook.
 Only specific tools such as neo4j and cytoscape can handle large KGs.*

     to_jupyter(pybel.struct.mutation.induction.get_random_subgraph(kg))